Guillar1/reporting-cospace/README.md

 1. Update the [cospace.code-workspace](cospace.code-workspace) file with all the repos you want to add to your VsCode multi root workspace.

+1. PNPM installation

+   - If you're using Node.js version ^14.19 or ^16.9 you just need to enable pnpm via corepack.
+   - Otherwise install via `npm i -g pnpm@6.32.3`

 1. Run `pnpm install` to install all the packages you've added to your CoSpace.

 1. Run `pnpm build` to build all the packages you've added to your CoSpace using your monorepo task runner.
 I'm using [lage](https://microsoft.github.io/lage/), but [turborepo](https://turborepo.org/docs) should theoretically work.